-How to quickly list the picture names/file names of a folder to Excel cells?
+How to quickly list all picture or file names from a folder in Excel?

-List picture names of a folder in Excel with VBA
+List picture names from a folder in Excel using VBA

-1. In Excel, then press + keys to open Microsoft Visual Basic for Applications window.
+1. In Excel, press + to open the Microsoft Visual Basic for Applications window.

-2. In popping window, click Insert > Module to create a new Module script.
+2. In the popup window, click Insert > Module to add a new module - this is where you’ll paste the VBA code.

 Sub PictureNametoExcel()